Check livestock, pets and animals

 The timing of animal carcass disposal is critical since any delay not only poses a risk to human health and the environment, but also the morale of emergency personnel and the affected community.
 It is critical that approved methods of carcass disposal are utilised and procedures are followed to minimise inherent risks of disposal, including biosecurity, environmental contamination or the spread of disease.

-The Emergency Management Manual Victoria (EMMV) (Part 7) identifies the various agencies and their responsibilities related to carcass disposal.
+The State Emergency Management Plan Animal, Plant, Marine and Environment Biosecurity Sub Plan identifies the various agencies and their responsibilities related to carcass disposal.

 Agriculture Victoria provides advice on the disposal needs of dead or injured animals.